 Here are some more specific information in different areas:

 Lhasa - Shigatse - Lhatse - Tingri - Nyalan

-Along the Friendship highway is basically in good conditions year around.
-But from December to February, the thawed road could make some trouble.
+Along the Friendship highway is basically in good condition year-round.
+But from December to February, the thawed road could cause some trouble.

 Mt.
 Everest Area